weholt/django-sveve/README.md

  * It can send SMS to multiple recipients.
  * You can define groups of contacts and send a SMS to several groups at a time.
  * Contacts can be imported from a spreadsheet/Excel/CSV file.
- * Contacts can be imported/exported by implementing a Contact Provider (documentation of that feature is coming soon).
+ * Contacts can be synchronized with other sources by implementing a custom contacts provider, documented below.

 ## Installation